BioInnovation Institute Faculty

 Microbial cell therapies for modulating the gut-brain axis

 The gut-brain axis is established with important roles in several debilitating diseases, including depression, anxiety and Parkinson disease.
-However, limited therapeutic options are available to modulate the gutbrain axis.
-We created a first microbial cell therapy producing the neuroactive compound serotonin in situ of the gut, which leads to statistically significant changes in behavioral markers of depression and anxiety.
+However, limited therapeutic options are available to modulate the gut-brain axis.
+We are making microbial cell therapies producing the neuroactive compounds in situ of the gut to treat diseases of the central nervous system.

 Microbial production of therapeutic alkaloids

-Monoterpenoid indole alkaloids (MIAs) are plant-derived natural products with remarkable structural diversity and a myriad of applications as therapeutics, nutraceuticals, pest control agents, colorants, and materials precursors.
-The project focuses on developing a robust microbial platform for production of any desired MIA, to do the business development to determine the target MIAs that an eventual company will commercialize, and to construct separate yeast hosts that will produce these molecules at high tier, rates and yields.
+Monoterpenoid indole alkaloids (MIAs) are plant-derived natural products with remarkable structural diversity and a myriad of applications as therapeutics, nutraceuticals, pest control agents, and materials precursors.
+The project focuses on three things; developing a robust microbial platform for production of any desired MIA, determining the target MIAs that an eventual company will commercialize, and constructing separate yeast hosts that will produce these molecules at high titers, rates and yields.